satanin/shell_script_workshop/shell.md

 elif
 ===

-We can use elif to check a second condition
+We can use elif to check a second condition.

 ```
   #!/bin/bash